ginoleeswan/weather-app-basic/README.md

 ## 🔨 &nbsp; Get Started

-From your commang line, first clone this repo:
+From your command line, first clone this repo:

 ```sh
 # Clone this repository